Yandex Cloud

 1. In the management console, navigate to the relevant folder.

-2. In the list of services, select Managed Service for YTsaurus.
+2. Go to Managed Service for YTsaurus.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.